Spring 2022 Hilda López-Arce Scholarship Heading link

 Adriana Antunez |

-My name is Adriana Antunez.
-I am currently a senior at the University of Illinois at Chicago and am in pursuit of obtaining a bachelor's degree in Human Development and Learning.
-I have been assisting at Resilience, formerly known as Rape Victim Advocates, as a Prevention Education intern since the fall of 2019.
-And I am passionate about advocating for marginalized communities, such as survivors of sexual assault while using art as a tool for healing and social justice.
-With any luck, I will soon be pursuing a master's degree related to the arts and/or education. |
+Adriana Antunez is a senior at the University of Illinois at Chicago in pursuit of obtaining a bachelor's degree in Human Development and Learning.
+She has been assisting at Resilience, formerly known as Rape Victim Advocates, as a Prevention Education intern since the fall of 2019.
+She is passionate about advocating for marginalized communities, such as survivors of sexual assault, while using art as a tool for healing and social justice.
+She hopes to soon be pursuing a master's degree related to the arts and/or education. |

 Adriana Olvera Cabral |

-My name is Adriana Olvera Cabral and I come from Azcapotzalco, Mexico City.
-I was born and raised in Mexico and moved to the United States in the year 2014.
-The transition wasn’t easy, but I managed to do well in school while also being involved in multiple other extracurricular activities.
-I volunteered in a volunteering program at my high school where I will help incoming ESL students to learn about the resources and opportunities at our school and how to prepare and plan for their future after high school.
-I helped at multiple events at our school as a translator for Hispanic students and parents and here.
-In these events, I would often also present my story and provide advice for parents and ESL students, who like me, just moved from a different country to show them what they could accomplish in high school.
-I was chosen by Equal Opportunities Schools to represent my school’s AP program and to present my journey as an ESL student taking AP courses.
-Currently, at UIC, I’m part of the Women in Engineering Society and the Women in Computer Science.
-My goal is to become a computer engineer and the first college graduate in my family. |
+Adriana Olvera Cabral comes from Azcapotzalco, Mexico City.
+She was born and raised in Mexico and moved to the United States in the year 2014.
+The transition wasn’t easy, but she did well in school while also being involved in multiple other extracurricular activities.
+She volunteered in a program in high school to help incoming ESL students to learn about the resources and opportunities at the school and prepare for their future after high school.
+She helped at multiple events as a translator for Hispanic students and parents.
+In these events, she also presented her story and provided advice for parents and ESL students, who were transitioning to a different country to show them what they could accomplish.
+She was chosen by Equal Opportunities Schools to represent her school’s AP program and to present as an ESL student taking AP courses.
+At UIC, she is part of the Women in Engineering Society and the Women in Computer Science.
+Her goal is to become a computer engineer and the first college graduate in her family. |

 ffefwew